 Once your baby has developed a taste for green and orange veggies, it’s time for a real treat — pears!
 Not only do pears taste great, but they’re also full of nutrients like fiber and Vitamin C, which help to prevent constipation and promote a healthy immune system, respectively.

 Pears are also fantastic for mixing with other foods that your baby might not be so keen on, such as green beans.
 We get through a lot of pear puree in my house (it’s great mixed with oatmeal!), so I always make this in bulk.
-Get the recipe here!

 Poor prunes — so unloved and misunderstood!
 If you find yourself walking past the prunes at the grocery store without a second thought, consider this: prunes are a fantastic food for babies!
 Quite simply, prunes are dried plums, and they’re full of antioxidants.
 And just as their reputation suggests, they really do “keep things moving” so that your baby doesn’t become constipated.
 I found that Layla was more interested in prunes when I mixed them with Fuji apples.
 This apple & prune puree is also great with yogurt, oatmeal, or combined with green vegetables to give them a little natural sweetness.
-Get the recipe here!

 You’ll be hard-pressed to find a more nutritionally-dense puree than this mixture of broccoli, spinach, and cauliflower, which is full of vitamins and minerals, including iron.
 This puree also contains loads of phytonutrients, which are known to have anti-cancer properties.

 I recommend introducing this puree in small amounts, early in the day, because it contains a lot of fiber.
 Fiber is great, but it could potentially lead to gas or stomach upset if your baby eats too much, so you’ll initially want to avoid this puree close to bedtime.
 Once your baby gets used to these veggies though, you can serve it anytime you’d like!
 If the taste of the greens is too overpowering for your baby, consider adding a little bit of organic plain yogurt and some pear puree.
-Get the recipe here!

 This puree is guaranteed to be popular with your little one — it was certainly one of Layla’s favorites.
 Zucchini and carrots are mild and fairly sweet veggies, and with the addition of two organic Fuji apples, this flavor combination is even more delectable!
 It’s a perfect puree to mix with your baby’s oatmeal.
-Get the recipe here!

 10. Pea Puree

 Peas contain lots of vitamins, specifically Vitamin K, which is important for bone health, and Vitamin B6 and folic acid, which promote a healthy heart.
 In order to ensure that your purees retain as many nutrients as possible, avoid overcooking green veggies.
 Ideally, you should cook vegetables so that they stay bright green.
 Steaming them for just 3-5 minutes or boiling them for 3-5 minutes and then submerging them in cold water will help them to stay bright green and retain their chlorophyll.
 A word of advice: You may want to mix the peas with fruit or sweeter veggies in order to make them more appealing to your baby.
-Get the recipe here!